FAMILIAR-project/HackOurLanguages-SIF/README-1920.md

 in Proceedings of the 15th International Conference on Modularity (Modularity’16).
 ACM, 2016, pp. 37–41.

+* Personal work: reading papers about the expression problem (7 october)

-* Introduction to Variability Modeling: software product lines and feature models (MA, 12 October)
+* Introduction to Variability Modeling: software product lines and feature models (MA, 10 october)
    * slides: `VariabilitySPLIntro.pdf`
    * milestone: compilers
+     - deadline: 16 october

+* Families of DSLs: Safely Reusing Tools accross DSLs (JMJ, 14 october)

-* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 15 october)
+* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 17 october)
    * intermediate control of the running project
    * slides: `VariabilityModeling.pdf`

+* Personal work (21 october)

-* Testing software and compilers (MA, 19 october)
+* Testing software and compilers (MA, 24 october)
      - milestone: testing your compilers
         - deadline: 07 november before 4PM

+* Personal work (4 november)
+     - see new instructions on the Google doc; deadline: 07 november before 4PM

-* Automated assessement of compilers' variants and benchmarks (MA, 22 October)
+* Automated assessement of compilers' variants and benchmarks (MA, 07 november)
    * slides: `AutomatedTesting.pdf`
    * milestone: finding functional and non-functional bugs in a compiler

-* Final exam (1 hour, JMJ, 12 november)
+* Final exam (1 hour, JMJ, 14 november)

 ### What you will master